-This grading method is available only on a limited basis, primarily for experiential learning courses.
+This grading method is available only at the undergraduate level and on a limited basis, primarily for experiential learning courses.
 Although a grade of satisfactory (S) earns credit toward graduation, it is not included in calculating grade point averages.
 The grade of D earns credit and is included in computing grade point averages.
 While a grade of F or FN earns no credit toward graduation, it is included in computing grade point averages.